tuxtof/SE-Training-Automation-Calm/prism_central/prism_central_setup.rst

 1. Go to Explore --> Projects
 2. Click on **Create Project**
-3. Project Name = Calm
+3. Project Name = calm
 4. Enter Description if you like
 5. Click **+ User**
 6. Enter the following info, and click **Save**